TheMostOGName/Safety-Quag/Role Template.md

 ## Role IDs
-All roles have an alies rather than their actual name.
+All roles have an alias rather than their actual name.
 Here is a list of the role IDs and what they corrispond to.
 ONLY put role IDs in the template.

 Format:
 Role IDs - Role Name in SQ